JennerChen/JennerChen/README.md

 I'm a Senior Web Developer focusing on web applications.
 I like using react create web content.
 My country is 🇨🇳.

-- 🔭 I’m currently working at alibaba
+- 🔭 I’m currently working at alibaba for customer service system
 - 🌱 I’m currently learning Svelte
+- 🤔 I’m looking for some cool stuff about web
 - 📫 How to reach me: zhangqing332@live.com
 - 💬 Ask me about react
 - 🏠 Suzhou.China